IndigoFobes/mysql-employee-manager/README.md

   <a name="installation"></a>
   ## Installation

   To install this application, make sure you have node installed and both node and npm up to date on your device.
 Clone the code and run npm i to install the packages included in the package.json file.
-After completing these installations, navigate into the main folder on you terminal and run node index.js.

   <a name="usage"></a>
   ## Usage

-  As mentioned in installation instructions, run node index.js and follow the given prompts.
+  Navigate into the db folder in your terminal.
+Enter mysql -u username -p and then enter your password.
+Run source schema.sql and then source seeds.sql.
+Then quit mysql and cd into the root directory.
+Run node index.js and follow the given prompts.
 To add a department, you will be asked to type in the new department name, to view a role, simply click the view all roles option, and so on.